 “Pray together, ask for the Lord’s guidance…”

-Those were just some of the advices being given to the love birds.
+Those were just some of the advice being given to the lovebirds.

 Coming from a very religious family, part of me nodded in agreement while wondering if I will get the same kind of dinner somewhere down the line?

 I was the rebel.
-The one that ditch family’s traditions and eloped.
+The one that ditches family’s traditions and eloped.
 Well sort of…

 You see, I was adamant chose to do things my way back then.
-Which was, got engaged, got the fiancé visa and flew halfway across the world to married him,
+Which was, got engaged, got the fiancé visa and flew halfway across the world to marry him,

 the love of my life without any of my family around.
 Promised my parents that I will return and give them that big dream wedding they must’ve always dream of throwing for me, their first born and only daughter.

-But that dream never happen.
+But that dream never happened.
 I ditched my childhood dreams of walking down the aisle holding hands with my father.
-Of the father – daughter dance that never take place.
+Of the father-daughter dance that never takes place.